- activated charcoal 25 g 4 hourly

 Mechanism of Paraquat Poisoning

-the paraquat ion undergoes a continuous redox process to form free radicals capable of reacting with oxygen.
+In the lungs, the paraquat ion undergoes a continuous redox process to form free radicals capable of reacting with oxygen.
 This reaction leads to the production of a reactive oxygen also known as superoxide anion and the regeneration of the paraquat ions.
 Subsequently, these ions may react to form the highly reactive hydroxyl radical, which is thought to be responsible for lipid peroxidation and cell death.

 As oxygen exacerbates the destruction of lung tissues, supplemental oxygen should not be given as an initial measure.
 Oxygen is recommended only if fraction of inspired oxygen (FiO2) falls below 50%.